algoverzum/problemset/topics/for-loop-re/arrowhead/statement/statement.en.md

 The input consists of a single integer $N$, the number of stars in the middle line.

 ### Output
-Print the star pattern (arrowhead) as shown in the examples.
+Print the star pattern (arrowhead) as shown in the example.

 ### Constraints
 * $1 \le N \le 40$